Probate in a Nutshell

 Why Speed is of the Essence if Something Seems Amiss with a Will

 After a death, after a funeral, the will is usually read.
 And this may be the first intimation that something may be wrong.
 And, of course, thereafter the executors will be entitled to just get on with the job of distributing the assets according to the terms of the will.
 So speed is of the essence if the will is to be challenged.

 How Do You Start to Challenge a Will?
 Get a Copy.
 Then Enter a Caveat.

-Even if you are going to use a good solicitor like somebody from Goodwills, and contentious probate is a specialist area of the law so it is recommended, you might want to organise yourself quickly so you can speak with a copy of the disputed will in your hand.
-You can get that copy from the Probate Registry, the General Register Office or the Probate Ministry (the latter will only apply if a ‘Grant of Representation’ has been taken out – a ‘Grant of Representation’ can also be referred to as ‘Letters of Representation’ and even a ‘Grant of Probate’, but essentially it will be issued to somebody who is deemed to be the legitimate administrator).
+We are able to assist with this directly and so please get in touch, as it is always best to have professionals involved from the start.
+The first step is to obtain a copy of the disputed Will, which we can obtain from the Probate Registry, the General Register Office or the Probate Ministry (the latter will only apply if a ‘Grant of Representation’ has been taken out – a ‘Grant of Representation’ can also be referred to as ‘Letters of Representation’ and even a ‘Grant of Probate’, but essentially it will be issued to somebody who is deemed to be the legitimate administrator).
 If you’re challenging the will you’re unlikely to be its executor, and if you’re the executor then you’ll probably already have a copy of the will, but we are trying to cover all bases here.

 Then you – and really you should use a solicitor for this – need to ‘enter a caveat’ (which amounts to an objection that stalls execution of the will) with the Probate Registry.
 This action will prevent a ‘Grant of Probate’ being taken out for 6 months.
 And it can be extended for a further 6 months.
 So the deceased’s assets will go nowhere (legally at least) until questions are answered about the legitimacy of the will.